acer002/app-dev/README.md

 # app-dev
 My first respositor

-My Dream is to become a Animator
+Our Group Title Proposal is MediAid this is an app base that stored all information on how to rescue a person from any natural disaster